canalplus/rx-player/FILES.md

   - containers: ISOBMFF (CMAF, fMP4, MP4), Matroska (MKV, WEBM)
   - text tracks: TTML, SAMI, SRT, WebVTT
   - image containers: BIF

-### `src/typings/`: Typescript typings

-This directory contains only declaration files for TypeScript.
-It is automatically added as a `typeRoots` when the TypeScript code is transpiled.

 ### `src/utils/`: Util functions